redhataccess/statuspage-controller/README.md

 #Status Page Controller
-Automates the setting of status page components based on a monitoring scheme.
+Automates the setting of statuspage.io component statuses based on New Relic alerts.